Terms & Conditions

 • Food & Drink:

-The meals onboard are usually buffet style with a variety of meat, chicken, fish, pasta, rice and vegetable dishes, plus a choice of salads.
-In the afternoon cookies or cake are served, biscuits and fruits are available 24 hours.
+Meals on board are usually buffet style with a choice of meat, chicken, fish, pasta, rice and vegetable dishes and a selection of salads.
+In the afternoon snacks or cakes are served, biscuits and fruits are free and available 24 hours.

 We cater for all different preferences; please inform us prior to arrival about any special dietary requests, such as vegetarian, or about allergies.